revolist/revogrid-docs/tests/e2e/docs/scenarios/pivot.md

 ### PIV-006 · P0 · Expand/collapse grouped rows and columns

 Execution: Code-derived; not executed in this review.
+The completed PIV-005 field/aggregation test does not exercise row or column expand controls.

 1. Clean Sales Overview; collapse Canada ⇒ its Segment children hide; other countries and Grand Total remain unchanged.
 2. Expand Canada ⇒ children and numeric values return without duplication.